 Enables checking the response of standard audiometer headphones.
-It is designed around the NBS 9A coupler specifications. $(p/n \ 044-1004-03)$
+It is designed around the NBS 9A coupler specifications. (p/n 044-1004-03)

-When ordering the 8000 system, it requires to purchase one sound chamber.
-There are four models to choose from.
+\ When ordering the 8000 system, it requires to purchase sound chamber or prob remote module.

 Sound Level Calibrator